 Broke your coffee grinder?
 Are you in need of that fresh batch of coffee?
-Worry not, for there is a very easy solution to your predicament, and it will only involve a very common appliance in your home.
+Worry not, for there are easy solutions for your predicament.
+But, can you grind coffee beans in a blender?

-In all actuality, a normal blender can be a great alternative for your coffee grinder.
-However, using a blender will require patience and a little bit of know-how because a simple mistake could end you up with a very bitter batch.
-Although, today’s blenders come with a “grind” option that has been specifically added to make grinding coffee beans a lot easier.
+A blender can be a great alternative for your coffee grinder.
+Using a blender will require patience and a little bit of know-how as a simple mistake could end you up with a very bitter batch.
+Today’s blenders come with a “grind” option to make grinding coffee beans a lot easier.

 The question now that remains is how do we grind the coffee beans using a blender?
 Can we grind coffee just by using our hands?
 And is it really worth it for us to grind our own coffee beans?
 Find out below.